SICPDistilled/website/views/section/2-distilled.md

 I make a bit more of a fuss about Church Numerals as I think it is a wonderful *a-ha* moment potentially buried in the questions.

-Obviously talking about Clojure's built-in data structures and data types is different and I think clarifies the presentation of sets and coding.
+Obviously talking about Clojure's built-in data types is different and I think it clarifies the presentation of sets and coding.